China

 RISK ASSESSMENT:

-• Dangerous rhetoric used by the Chinese government to depict Uyghurs and other majority-Muslim groups as terrorists.
+• Dangerous rhetoric used by the Chinese government to depict Uyghurs and other ethnic and religious minorities as terrorists.

-• Widespread or systematic practices or violence against the lives, freedom or physical and moral integrity of Uyghurs and other majority-Muslim ethnic groups, including policies that indicate an intent to erase and/or forcibly assimilate populations in XUAR.
+• Widespread and systematic practices or violence against the lives, freedom or physical and moral integrity of a protected group, including policies that indicate an intent to erase and/or forcibly assimilate populations in the Uyghur Region and Tibet.

-• Attacks against or destruction of homes, farms, businesses or other livelihoods of a protected group and/or their cultural or religious symbols and property.
+• Attacks against homes, farms, businesses or other livelihoods of a protected group and/or of their cultural or religious symbols and property.

 NECESSARY ACTION:

-The government of China should release all persons being arbitrarily detained in “re-education camps” and related facilities, stop the practice of forcibly preventing births and separating Uyghur children from their families, cease the deliberate destruction of Uyghur cultural heritage, and repeal the “Regulation on De-extremification.”
-All of the recommendations issued by the Office of the UN High Commissioner for Human Rights should also be implemented.
+The government of China should cease ongoing systematic repression of Uyghurs and other religious and ethnic minorities, the practice of forced labor and separating Uyghur children from their families and the deliberate destruction of Uyghur cultural heritage, as well as repeal the “Regulation on De-extremification.”
+All recommendations issued by OHCHR should be implemented.

 The Organization of Islamic Cooperation, Muslim-majority countries and neighboring states should urge China to cease their persecution of Uyghurs and other targeted groups.
-All UN member states should ban goods tied to forced labor in China.
+All member states should strengthen, expand and reinforce regulations to ban all goods tied to forced labor in China.

 GET INVOLVED